garethahealy/jboss-fuse-examples/activemq-playground/activemq-client-poc/README.md

 Note
 ===================
-If you can use Camel, then do so!
+If you can use Camel, then dont use this!